rhite-tech/research_profile-based-subgroup-discovery/README.md

 This repository corresponds to the Master's thesis in Artificial Intelligence by Dionne Gantzert, at University of Amsterdam, 2024.
 This research is part of a project on Bias Identification methods initiated by Rhite and has been guided and supervised by Rhite and the University of Amsterdam.

 The research introduces Profile-Based Subgroup Discovery, and compares it to two other subgroup discovery techniques: DFS and VLSD.

+**⚠️ Note on Code Quality**

+Please note that this code was developed as part of a thesis project and, due to time constraints, has not undergone extensive optimization or formal quality checks.
+While it serves the primary purpose of supporting the research findings, it may not meet industry standards in terms of performance, maintainability, security or robustness.

+Users are welcome to use and explore the code, but we recommend careful consideration and further testing before applying it in any production environment.
+Contributions for improvements or optimizations are also encouraged.

 Since this research is based on [PEBAM](https://github.com/mcwilms/PEBAM), we continued the work in notebooks as well.